CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Introduction

 The generation of 3D human motion and realistic video sequences is essential to understanding human behaviors and coherent visual dynamics, with broad downstream applications including character animation, VR/AR, and gaming.

-High-fidelity human video generation is critically dependent on 3D human motion priors.
-Although recent VDMs~\cite{hong2022cogvideo,blattmann2023svd,yang2024cogvideox,wan2025wan,agarwal2025cosmos} demonstrate remarkable performance and strong generalization capabilities, the generation of a video about a specific person performing a particular action with high fidelity remains challenging.
-To address this, many works incorporate 3D human motion as driving signals to guide the video generation process~\cite{,hu2024animate,niu2024mofa,zhang2024mimicmotion,gan2025humandit,taghipour2025latentmove,zhu2024champ,zhou2024realisdance,zhou2025realisdance,he2025posegen} via ControlNet-like architecture~\cite{zhang2023controlnet}.
-Utilizing such 3D priors offers a two-fold advantage: \textit{(i.)} it enhances controllability, allowing for precise specification of the desired poses; \textit{(ii.)} it incorporates the inherent human body structure.
-The semantic and structural priors help guide VDMs in producing more anatomically plausible and natural-looking human figures, which is often a challenge for prior-free models.
-Consequently, the key challenge lies in how to obtain high-quality 3D human motion data effectively and reliably.
+Traditional text-driven motion generation models learn to generate 3D human motion given textual descriptions~\cite{tevet2022mdm,zhang2023remodiffuse,chen2023mld,dai2024motionlcm,zhou2024emdm,meng2025mardm,ahn2018text2action,zhang2023t2mgpt,jiang2023motiongpt,guo2024momask,xiao2025motionstreamer,fan2025gotozero}.
+However, these approaches are often constrained by the bottleneck of high-quality 3D motion data, which leads to limited generalization capabilities and low prompt fidelity of these methods.
+Recently, advanced approaches~\cite{huang2025animax,pi2024motion2to3,lin2025vimogen} attempt to overcome these limitations by first generates human videos and then applying video-based motion capture algorithms to recover 3D human motion.
+While video generation models generalize well, they often struggle with highly structured objects such as human bodies, frequently producing implausible motions with inconsistent body structure, which in turn corrupts the recovered 3D motion.

-Traditionally, text-driven motion generation models can generate 3D human motion given textual descriptions~\cite{tevet2022mdm,zhang2023remodiffuse,chen2023mld,dai2024motionlcm,zhou2024emdm,meng2025mardm,ahn2018text2action,zhang2023t2mgpt,jiang2023motiongpt,guo2024momask,xiao2025motionstreamer,fan2025gotozero,li2025unimotion,he2025molingo,wen2025hymotion,he2024nrdf}.
-However, these models are often constrained by the bottleneck of high-quality 3D motion data, leading to limited generalization capabilities and low prompt fidelity.
-Recently, advanced approaches attempt to overcome these limitations by first utilizing VDMs to generate human videos and then applying video-based motion capture algorithms to recover 3D human motion~\cite{huang2025animax,pi2024motion2to3,lin2025vimogen}.
-While VDMs generalize well, they often struggle with highly structured objects such as human bodies, frequently producing implausible motions with inconsistent body structure, which in turn corrupts the recovered 3D motion.
+On the other hand, although recent Video Diffusion Models (VDMs)~\cite{hong2022cogvideo,blattmann2023svd,yang2024cogvideox,wan2025wan,agarwal2025cosmos} demonstrate remarkable performance and strong generalization capabilities, the generation of a video about a specific person performing a particular action with high fidelity remains challenging.
+Previous human-centric video generation works introduce such priors by pre-extracting 2D pose or 3D motion as driving signals to guide the video generation process~\cite{hu2024animate,niu2024mofa,zhang2024mimicmotion,gan2025humandit,taghipour2025latentmove,zhu2024champ,zhou2024realisdance,zhou2025realisdance,he2025posegen}, achieving promising results with high quality.
+However, these methods all require external videos and motions as reference to provide such a guidance, and it remains unexplored how to generate high-quality video without such external video and motion references.